 Author of the Commandment

-The edict issued in Artaxerxes' twentieth year allowed work on Jerusalem to go forward.
-The majority view has always been that this edict is the commandment foreseen in Daniel's prophecy of the sixty-nine weeks, the commandment mentioned in Daniel 9:25.
-But this view founders on four objections.
+The ruling of Artaxerxes that enabled Nehemiah to rebuild Jerusalem was issued in the king’s twentieth year.
+The majority view has always been that this ruling is the commandment foreseen in Daniel’s prophecy of the sixty-nine weeks.
+But the majority view founders on three objections.

-- To get an exact solution, some writers assume that the commandment fell on the first day of the month (8).
-Yet there is not a scrap of evidence supporting this assumption.
+- In an attempt to draw from the prophecy an exact prediction, some writers assume that Nehemiah’s petition won approval on the first day of the month (8).
+Not one scrap of evidence supports this assumption, however.

-- Setting the starting point of the sixty-nine weeks in Nisan of the king's twentieth year fails to achieve an exact solution (9).
+- Setting the starting point of the sixty-nine weeks in Nisan of the king's twentieth year fails to achieve an accurate solution (9).

 - Identifying the commandment as Artaxerxes' fails to follow the clues woven into the immediate and larger context.

 The last objection is the most serious.
 Where do the clues lead?
 One tradition in conservative scholarship, going back at least as far as E. W. Hengstenberg’s monumental Christology of the Old Testament, written in the middle of the nineteenth century, regards the commandment of verse 25 as an utterance from the throne of God (10).
 Later exponents of the same tradition include E. B. Pusey, Charles Boutflower, and G. W. West (11).
-The context of the verse furnishes five compelling reasons why the commandment must be divine rather than human.
+The immediate and larger contexts of the verse furnish five compelling reasons that the commandment must be divine rather than human.

-- The idea of an earthly event proceeding from a divine commandment is harmonious with Hebrew thought (12).
-A striking expression of the same idea occurs in Psalm 147:15.
+- The idea of an earthly event proceeding from a divine commandment is harmonious with the mind-set of Scripture (12).
+A striking expression of the same idea occurs in the Psalms.

 He sendeth forth his commandment upon earth: his word [dabar] runneth very swiftly.

-- The angel’s whole message is a poem employing the device known as step parallelism (this will be discussed in Appendix One, yet to be placed on this site).
+- The angel’s whole message is a poem employing the device known as step parallelism (see lesson 9).
 The two occurrences of dabar, in verses 23 and 25, lie in parallel branches.
-Often in Hebrew poetry, one branch of a parallelism is intended to elucidate the other.
+Often in Hebrew poetry, one branch of two related units is intended to elucidate the other.

 - The passage offers many assurances that the predicted events are "determined."
 "Seventy weeks are determined" (v.
 24).
 "Desolations are determined" (v.
 26).
 "That determined shall be poured upon the desolate" (v.
 27).
 Determined by whom?
 The author of the plan that will inevitably be fulfilled is not named, but He is obviously God.
 Hence, the unnamed author of the commandment in verse 25 must be God also (14).